londonwebstandards/sotb-six/pages/tickets.md

   <dt>Virtual Ticket (£15)</dd>
   <dd>This ticket will get you access to a live stream of the event and access to the event Discord where you will be able to interact with other attendees, speakers, and organisers.</dd>
   <dt>IRL Diversity Ticket (£50)</dt>
   <dd>This includes 2 tickets: one for yourself and one for another person who needs help getting a ticket to the event IRL.
-These tickets will get you both a seat at Conway Hall, providing the rules say we can be there, if not your tickets will become virtual tickets.
-We are sorry but we can not refund the difference as we still need to pay for the venue.
+These tickets will get you both a seat at Conway Hall, providing the rules say we can be there, if not your tickets will become virtual tickets. <strong>We are sorry but we can not refund the difference as we still need to pay for the venue</strong>.
 If you are not happy to take the risk buy virtual tickets instead.<br><a href="#diversity-tickets">More about Diversity Tickets →</a></dd>
   <dt>Virtual Diversity Ticket (£20)</dt>
   <dd>This includes <strong>2</strong> tickets: one for yourself and one for another person who needs help getting a ticket to the event virtually.<br><a href="#diversity-tickets">More about Diversity Tickets →</a></dd>
   <dt>Helper Ticket (£10)</dt>